-If you’re feeling mental emotional distress please do not hesitate to seek professional support.
+If you’re feeling mental and emotional distress, please do not hesitate to seek professional support.

 Is There A Test For Perimenopause?

 Most of the time, your doctor can diagnose perimenopause based on symptoms.
-Because hormone levels rise and fall during the menstrual cycle, levels can be difficult to assess in a single blood test, but a few tests done throughout different phases of the cycle may reveal clues to where your levels are.
+Because of menstrual cycle irregularity during the transition to menopause, levels can be challenging to assess in a single blood test.
+But a few tests done throughout different phases of the cycle may reveal clues to where your levels are.

 Tests that can provide clues include: